 The clinical information contained on this site is the responsibility of the authors.
 DNRS and its coaches, facilitators, employees, directors, agents, successors and assigns do not accept any responsibility for the content, accuracy or quality of the clinical information provided on this site, or any liability for any direct, indirect or consequential loss, damage or liability of whatever kind or nature incurred by anyone accessing or using the information.
 Notwithstanding this, in accessing the information, visitors to the site agree to waive any claim, demand, lien, action, suit or cause of action arising from the use of the information, which they now have or may have in the future against DNRS.

-Upon six months of daily training of the Dynamic Neural Retraining System™ (DNRS) program for one hour, if you are not completely satisfied with our DVD program, please return the DVDs in their original case, along with the used Student Manual (and Transcription Book, if purchased) and we will issue you a full refund* (less shipping and handling).
+Upon six months of daily training of the Dynamic Neural Retraining System™ (DNRS) program for one hour, if you are not completely satisfied with our DVD or On-Line Video Series program, we will issue you a full refund (less a 15% administration fee and shipping and handling).
+If you have purchased the DVD series, please return the DVDs in their original case, along with the used Student Manual (and Transcription Book, if purchased).
+If you have purchased the On-Line Video Series (and Transcription Book, if purchased) please return the Transcription Book along with proof of purchase.
+Please note that the book Wired for Healing is not eligible for refund.
 Products will be accepted for refund only if: (a) returned items include all of the product components (b) Product Return Form has been completed and submitted (c) Product return is after six months from date of purchase and within one year (365 days) of purchase date.
-Early returns will be subject to a 15% administrative fee.
 If you would like receive a refund please contact us at email@example.com and we’ll provide you with instructions and our return form.

 *Please note that “Wired for Healing” book is ineligible for refund.